etwk/blog/content/lists/books.md

 - [ ] Anaximander: And the Birth of Science (Carlo Rovelli) #history
 - [ ] The Panic Virus: A True Story of Medicine, Science, and Fear (Seth Mnookin) #disinformation
 - [ ] How Nature Works: The Science of Self-organized Criticality (Per Bak)
+- [ ] Painting the Cosmos: How Art and Science Intersect to Reveal the Secrets of the Universe (Nia Imara) #conjunction
+- [ ] Notes on Complexity: A Scientific Theory of Connection, Consciousness, and Being (Neil Theise)

 ### Biology
 - [ ] Rumbles: A Curious History of the Gut